4rrgon/crosscare-admin-backend/README.md

 Crosscare Admin Backend

 # Running the backend
-Create a .env file containing a secret as follows:
+Create a .env file containing a secret and url for your postgres instance as follows:
 SECRET=someSecretString
+URL=postgres://username:password@host:port/database

 Run npm i to install dependecies